 - Are enrolled at least half time in an eligible postsecondary school or studying full time in a graduate fellowship program or an approved disability rehabilitation program.

 - Are unemployed or meet our rules for economic hardship (limited to three years).

-You may also be eligible for a deferment based on qualifying active duty service in the U.S. Armed Forces or National Guard.
+Military Service: You may also be eligible for a deferment based on qualifying active duty service in the U.S. Armed Forces or National Guard.
 Refer to the MPN for your loan or contact the Direct Loan Servicing Center for more information about specific qualifications for deferment based on military service.